DanaLeibu/timeline-pipeline/README.md

 The system is built from two separate services that communicate through MongoDB:

-- **NestJS API** — the server.
-Receives raw events, validates them, saves to MongoDB, and serves the normalized timelines.
+- **NestJS API** — Receives raw events, validates them, saves to MongoDB, and serves the normalized timelines.
 - **Python Worker** — runs in the background.
 Polls MongoDB for new events, normalizes them, and writes the clean timeline back to MongoDB.

 ### Flow

 1. Client sends a raw event to NestJS (`POST /events`)
-2. NestJS validates it and saves it to the `events` collection with `processed: false`
+2. NestJS validates it and saves it to the `events` collection with flag `processed: false`
 3. Python worker checks every 5 seconds for unprocessed events
 4. When it finds new events, it sorts them, removes duplicates, collapses near-identical ones, and flags state issues
 5. It saves the clean timeline to the `timelines` collection and marks the events as `processed: true`